Women's Australian rules football: 1980s: The modern leagues emerge

 Women's Australian rules football began to rapidly grow in 2000, with the number of registered teams increasing by a phenomenal 450%.

 In 2006 the Australian Services and the ADF conducted a national development camps for female players to form a services league.

-In 2007, the organisers of the E. J. Whitten Legends Game included, for the first time, female participants - Daisy Pearce and Shannon McFerran, both of the Victorian Women's Football League - enabling them to play against former men's AFL players.
+In June 2007, the organisers of the E. J. Whitten Legends Game included, for the first time, female participants - Daisy Pearce and Shannon McFerran, both of the Victorian Women's Football League (VWFL) - enabling them to play against former men's AFL players.
 This significantly raised the profile of women's football in Victoria, with some of the former AFL players being outplayed by the female players.
 It became one of the few high-profile mixed-gender exhibition matches featuring high-profile women's players.